barundas13/Bayesian-Optimization-for-Resilient-Traffic-Signal-Timing/README.md

 # Bayesian-Optimization-for-Resilient-Traffic-Signal-Timing
-This project explores the use of Bayesian Optimization (BO) to find a single, static traffic signal timing plan that is inherently resilient to a variety of network conditions, including heavy congestion and network disruptions.
+This project explores the use of Bayesian Optimization (BO) to find a single and static traffic signal timing plan that is inherently resilient to a variety of network conditions, including heavy congestion and network disruptions.
 The project is built using Python with **`scikit-optimize`** for the optimization algorithm and **`SUMO (Simulation of Urban MObility)`** for the traffic simulation.

 ## File Descriptions